-18. Will a parking ticket affect my insurance rates?
+18. Will a parking ticket affect my auto insurance rates?

 Not if it’s just one.
 However, repeated parking violations may hint at reckless driving behavior and can, in turn, negatively affect your premiums.

-19. Who can I add to my car insurance policy?
+19. Who can I add to my auto insurance policy?